Myothanda/myothandarwin.github.io/README.md

 # Quality Assurance Engineer
 ## Professional Summary
-Hello ! , My namd is Nang Myo Thandar Win and  worked in QA roles for over 5 years, I have honed my skills in designing and executing comprehensive test plans, identifying and documenting defects, and collaborating with cross-functional teams to ensure the delivery of high-quality software solutions.
+Hello my name is Nang Myo Thandar Win and  I have been work as a QA Engineer for over 5 years .I honed my skills in designing and executing comprehensive test plans, identifying and documenting defects, and collaborating with cross-functional teams to ensure the delivery of high-quality software solutions.
 My experience extends to various projects, where I have successfully tested customizations, integrations, and deployments across different environments.

 Key strengths that I bring to this position include: